USPTO Announces Deferred-Fee Provisional Patent Application Pilot Program to Foster Innovation in Combating COVID-19

 The USPTO realizes that the information disclosed in patents and published patent applications often provides a starting point for additional innovation and the present COVID-19 health crisis could benefit from such innovation.
 Accordingly, the USPTO wants innovators to have access to published patent applications regarding COVID-19 as soon as possible via this pilot program which is scheduled to accept applications for 12 months beginning on September 17, 2020.

-If you have questions about how this development may affect you, please contact your CSG attorney or one of the authors below.
+If you have questions about how this development may affect you, please contact your CSG attorney.

 For additional information pertaining to the coronavirus outbreak, please visit CSG’s COVID-19 Resource Center.